ronchen4336/SuiteOpChallenge/README.md

 # SuiteOp Automation Workflow Challenge

 Hi! 👋 I'm Ron, and this repository contains my submission for SuiteOp's Automation Workflow Challenge.
-SuiteOp automates lodging operations for vacation rentals and apartment-hotels.
-This project showcases a simple yet powerful workflow orchestration tool enhanced by modern AI capabilities.

 ---

 ## 🚀 Project Overview

 This web application lets users easily create automation workflows using an intuitive "If This, Then That" structure.
-With the help of AI (OpenAI/Gemini), users can define workflows naturally by typing simple instructions.
+With the help of AI (Gemini), users can define workflows naturally by typing simple instructions or manually create them with an intuative interface.

 ---